25 kV AC railway electrification: History

 Many trial sites were developed at the beginning of the 20th century but developing a main frequency electrification was not easy.
-One of those trials, the Seebach-Wettingen railway electrification trial, not successful at 50 Hz for problems at the motors and interferences with the near telegraph lines, was the begin of the standardization of the low frequency railway electrification.
+One of those trials, the Seebach-Wettingen railway electrification trial, not successful at 50 Hz for problems at the motors and interferences with the near telegraph lines, was the beginning of the standardization of the low frequency railway electrification.

 The first successful operational and regular use of a utility frequency system dates back to 1931, tests having run since 1922.
 It was developed by Kálmán Kandó in Hungary, who used 16 kV AC at 50 Hz, asynchronous traction, and an adjustable number of (motor) poles.
 The first electrified line for testing was Budapest–Dunakeszi–Alag.
 The first fully electrified line was Budapest–Győr–Hegyeshalom (part of the Budapest–Vienna line).
 Although Kandó's solution showed a way for the future, railway operators outside of Hungary showed a lack of interest in the design.

 The first railway to use this system was completed in 1936 by the Deutsche Reichsbahn who electrified part of the Höllentalbahn between Freiburg and Neustadt installing a 20 kV 50 Hz AC system.
 This part of Germany was in the French zone of occupation after 1945.
 As a result of examining the German system in 1951 the SNCF electrified the line between Aix-les-Bains and La Roche-sur-Foron in southern France, initially at the same 20 kV but converted to 25 kV in 1953.
 The 25 kV system was then adopted as standard in France, but since substantial amounts of mileage south of Paris had already been electrified at 1.5 kV DC, SNCF also continued some major new DC electrification projects, until dual-voltage locomotives were developed in the 1960s.

 The main reason why electrification using utility frequency had not been widely adopted before was the lack of reliability of Mercury arc rectifiers that could fit on the train.
 This in turn related to the requirement to use DC series motors, which required the current to be converted from AC to DC and for that a rectifier is needed.
 Until the early 1950s, mercury-arc rectifiers were difficult to operate even in ideal conditions and were therefore unsuitable for use in railway locomotives.